 Since 2008, St. David’s Church has been an official SXSW music venue, with the number of performers increasing over the years as we have opened more space to host them.
-What makes St. David’s unique is that we offer a “less crazy” version of SXSW with food, an in-house coffee shop, Wi-Fi, charging stations, and bathrooms.
+What makes St. David’s unique is that we offer a “less crazy” version of SXSW with parking, food, an in-house coffee shop, Wi-Fi, charging stations, and bathrooms.

 Over the years, reporters from Rolling Stone, The Washington Post, LA Times, and other publications have discovered us and written stories and blogs singing our praises as a great reprieve from the masses calling us “one of the city’s friendliest SXSW venues.”